*If your question isn’t answered here, write to us at email@example.com to send us yours!

 You sure can!
 Just click here!

-5) Besides subscribing, how else can I support?
+6) Besides subscribing, how else can I support Black media like Sesi?

-You can donate!
-An indie magazine with very little advertising, we have a small (but mighty) team, and we’ve got a lot planned for the future — more discussion on Black girls and mental health, our 6th-annual Natural Hair Love issue, and soooo much more.
-But there’s no way we can do any of it without the support of our community.
-You can set up a recurring or one-time donation here. ❤️
+You can donate via PayPal or join our Patreon!
+An indie Black media company with very little advertising (see #5), we have a small (but mighty) team, and we’ve got a lot planned for the future — more discussion on Black girls and mental health, our annual Natural Hair Love issue, and soooo much more.

 Your first issue will arrive within 6 to 8 weeks after your subscription has been ordered.
 Subsequent issues will arrive as follows: Spring issue (between the middle of March and the end of April), Summer issue (between the middle of June and the end of July), Fall issue (between the middle of September and the end of October), and Winter issue (between the middle of December and the end of January).